pactus-project/pactus/CONTRIBUTING.md

 The following commands are available in the Makefile:

+- `make build` compiles the code into executable binaries.
 - `make devtools` installs required development tools.
 - `make fmt` formats the code according to the Go standards.
 - `make check` runs various checks on the code, including formatting and linting.